SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 #### Memory Used

-The **Memory Used** Indicator returns the total memory usage expressed in GiB.
+The **Memory Used** indicator returns the total memory usage expressed in GiB.
 Currently, the memory used can be displayed for the last 15 minutes.

 Used memory can be expressed using the **Average** aggregation method.